arunodhayamsam/pr-test/README.md

 ## new pr update

-- when pr raised trigger this job
+- when pr raised trigger this job also conditions added